Zyten/tvtime-to-serializd/README.md

 - Maps shows to TMDB entries (which Serializd uses)
 - Provides clean list of show titles ready for Serializd import
 - Identifies unmapped shows for reference
+- Watch Status is not supported - lists all shows added to TV Time

 ## Setup